Social grooming: Primates

-Primates provide perhaps one of the best examples of mutual grooming due to the intensive research performed regarding their varying lifestyles, and the direct variation of means of social grooming across different species.
-Among primates, social grooming plays a significant role in animal consolation behavior whereby the primates engage in establishing and maintaining alliances through dominance hierarchies, pre-existing coalitions, and for reconciliation after conflicts.
+Primates provide perhaps one of the best examples of mutual grooming, due to the intensive research performed regarding their varying lifestyles and the direct variation in the means of social grooming across different species.
+Among primates, social grooming plays a significant role in animal consolation behavior, whereby the primates engage in establishing and maintaining alliances through dominance hierarchies and pre-existing coalitions, and for reconciliation after conflicts.
 Primates groom socially in moments of boredom as well, and the act has been shown to reduce tension and stress.
 This reduction in stress is often associated with observed periods of relaxed behavior, and primates have been known to fall asleep while receiving grooming.
 Conflict among primates has been observed by researchers as increasing stress among the group, making mutual grooming very advantageous.

 There are benefits to initiating grooming.
 The one that starts the grooming will in return be groomed themselves, getting the benefit of being cleaned.
-Research has found that primates that are lower on the social ladder may initiate grooming with a higher ranked primate in order to increase their position.
-Under times of higher conflict and competition, it has been found that this is less likely to occur.
-Researchers have suggested that primates may see a need to balance the uses of grooming, swapping between its use as a means to increase social standing and the use of grooming to keep oneself clean.
+Research has found that primates lower on the social ladder may initiate grooming with a higher-ranking primate in order to increase their own position.
+It has been found that in times of higher conflict and competition, this is less likely to occur.
+Researchers have suggested that primates may see a need to balance the uses of grooming, swapping between its use as a means to increase social standing and its use as a means to keep oneself clean.